itsnitish22/Sign-Ease/README.md

   being terminated before the callback of the network thread.
 - Secondly, we weren't able to Pass the auth headers in our API calls.

-## ❓ What's next for Feedback Prime
+## ❓ What's next for Sign Ease

-1. Able to add locally hosted media files.
-And support other media formats.
+1. Able to embedd logs of Leaves/ Application on the identity cards of students.
-2. Next, we want to create a cross-platform service to work on a host of Operating Systems.
+2. Adding more Templates and Signers across the spectrum of a College.
-3. We also plan to add a Graphic visualization and Portable Document Format with the dataset and will be automated to send it to the company's e-mail, which can be used for Research and Company briefings.
+3. Build a cross-platform service that can work on a host of Opeating Systems.

 ##